Josuealamo95/odin-recipes/README.md

 # Introduction
-In this project, I structured a basic food recipes webpage to practice basic html concepts.
+In this project, I structured a basic food recipes webpage to practice basic html and css concepts.

 # Html concepts I practiced
   -Adding boilerplate from memory